-Students often learn of their first-gen identity after starting college.
+Am I first-gen student?
+It depends on who you ask.
 This section may help you to determine whether you're a first-gen student.
 Click the plus sign next to each question to reveal the answer!

-While the definition can be complicated, being a first-generation student means that your parents did not complete a 4-year college or university degree.
-Some colleges and universities have different variations of this definition, to be sure ask your admissions counselor, academic advisor, or faculty member to learn more.
+While the definition can be complicated, being a first-gen student means that your parents did not complete a 4-year college or university degree.
+Some colleges and universities use a different definition, so be sure to ask your admissions counselor, academic advisor, or a faculty member to learn more.

-Yes, being a first-generation student means that your parent(s) did not complete a 4-year college or university degree, regardless of other family member’s level of education.
+Yes.
+Being a first-gen student means that your parent(s) did not complete a 4-year college or university degree, regardless of other family member’s level of education.
 Older siblings and family members who attended college may be a great resource as you navigate your college journey!

-Many colleges and universities are beginning to consider students with parents who attended international universities as first-generation.
-We suggest contacting your admissions counselor, academic advisor, first-generation student programs office, or a trusted person on your campus to learn more.
-There may be resources ready for you!
+Many colleges and universities are beginning to consider students with parents who attended international universities as first-gen. We suggest contacting your admissions counselor, academic advisor, first-gen student programs office, or a trusted person on your campus to learn more.

-Are you currently a high school student considering attending college?
-Check out this helpful page to learn new terms and then read below for tips to learn more the college admissions process.
+Are you currently a high school student considering college?
+Check out this helpful page to learn new terms and then read below to learn more about the college admissions process.

 Are you currently a college or university student?
-No matter whether you are new to college or a seasoned pro, everyone still has something new to learn.
-Check out this helpful page to learn new terms and then read below for tips to learn more about your first-gen identity and navigating your community.
+Check out this helpful page to learn new terms and then read below for tips about navigating your campus community.

-A student's first-generation status often represents only one facet of a complex identity.
-Many students identify as "first-gen plus" Black, Indigenous, or person of color (BIPOC); Queer or Trans (LGBTQIA+); student veteran and/or military connected; low-income; and more.
-Holding multiple identities can give one a unique set of strengths, but this can also create unique challenges.
-The resources below may help as you navigate you campus, but we encourage you to reach out to your resident advisors, orientation leaders, or peer-mentors for more information on supports for "first-gen plus" students (e.g., your campus' multicultural center).
+A student's first-gen status often represents only one facet of a complex identity.
+The resources below may help as you navigate your campus as a student with multiple identities, but we encourage you to reach out to a trusted advisor for more information on support for "first-gen plus" students (e.g., your campus' multicultural center).